bdougie/awesome-black-developers/README.md

 Additional suggestions are welcomed!
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-(NOTE: If you're a maintainer listed on here who would like to be removed, just open an issue or email me privately.)
+(NOTE: If you're a maintainer listed on here who would like to be removed, just open an issue or message me privately.)

 ## License and attribution
 This list is available under the Creative Commons CC0 1.0 License, meaning you are free to use it for any purpose, commercial or non-commercial, without any attribution back to me (public domain).
-(If you ever want to reference me, find me here! [@bdougie](http://twitter.com/bdougie) But you are in no way required to do so.)
+(If you ever want to reference me, find me here! [@bdougieYO](http://twitter.com/bdougieYO) But you are in no way required to do so.)

 This repo was inspired by [nayafia/awesome-maintainers](https://github.com/nayafia/awesome-maintainers)